Jaa simran jaa… jee le apni zindagi [sic]

 If a woman is working today not because she has been ‘allowed’ to do so but has the freedom of making that choice, then she should definitely embrace every bit of it.
 There is nothing abnormal in earning money and using it in your home.
 A home is made through a joint contribution, whether it’s a Ki or a Ka who is managing the household.
 This was unfortunately a very Western concept of trying to be cool and showing how India is not backward… Only if the story was knit together with the concepts in place.

-In the film, Ka loves trains, so he decorates his house a certain way.
+In the film, Ka loves trains, so he decorates his house keeping his taste in mind.
 He is shown to be a supportive husband who gives flight to his wife’s dreams.
 Beautiful.
 But his wife, who says she is a Marketing Manager, will be a VP in two years’ time, followed by being promoted as the CEO, is perhaps a commitment-phobic bimbette.
-I apologize about being judgemental here doesn’t even know that there is an iconic Rail Museum in the capital of the country where she says she has lived her whole life (surprise, shock… unsure).
+I apologize about being judgemental here but the lady apparently doesn’t even know that there is an iconic Rail Museum in the capital of the country where she says she has lived her whole life (surprise, shock… unsure).
 That disturbs my train of thought, certainly.

 ‘Nuff said, I hope I have been able to drive my point home.
 I do welcome a constructive argument in this regard.
 Feel free to comment!
 The film’s saving grace was the long-time-no-see Swaroop Sampat, and I hope she makes an appearance more often.